studiowolf/skeleton/README.md

 Work in progress!
 But already here for your inspiration.
 Framework for building and deploying Wordpress websites

+## Start

+1. Put your WP core in /wp/
+2. Run 'npm install gulp' to install gulp in your project.
+3. Run 'npm install' to install the dependencies
+4. Your assets are in /content/themes/v1/assets/ <- they'll be compiled to 'compiled-assets' by gulp.
+5. Setup your database and put your db info in /content/database.yml
+6. Run cap staging wp:setup:local to setup your wp-config locally.
+7. Run 'gulp' and enjoy!

 ## Assumptions

 * Custom content directory in `/content/` (cleaner, and also because it can't be in `/wp/`)